Period poverty: Period poverty in prisons

 Globally, 740,000 women and girls are held in prison.
 The USA accounts for roughly 30% of the world's incarcerated women with about 211,375 female prisoners according to 2022 data.
 Countries with similar high rates of female prisoners are China with an estimated 145,000 (plus unknown women and girls held in pre-trial detention and administrative detention), Brazil (42,694), Russia (39,120) and Thailand (32,952).
 Understanding period poverty is to also acknowledge that not only women and girls menstruate but also transgender and non-binary people do as well.
 Period poverty in prisons arises from a penal system that weaponises menstruation as a form of oppression and punishment.
 Prisons often have an inadequate supply of menstrual products, increased pricing of menstrual products and poor quality of tools to manage menstruation.

 Allotments for tampons and pads don't take into consideration the different requirements and needs of individuals to effectively manage their menstrual cycle.
 This results in incarcerated individuals having to bleed through their clothes or resorting to use unsuitable measures to manage their periods.
-Limited or deprivation of access to menstrual products leads to women in prisons using ripped bedsheets, mattress stuffing, ripped bedsheets, socks, toilet paper and soiled, days-old tampons.
+Limited or deprivation of access to menstrual products leads to women in prisons using ripped bedsheets, mattress stuffing, socks, toilet paper and soiled, days-old tampons.
 In the Ivory Coast, women have severely limited or no access to menstrual products and due to overcrowding, the risk of infections is incredibly high.

 As menstrual products aren't handed out freely and given at the will of prison staff, it has been documented that some prison guards have exchanged menstrual products for sexual favours or raped inmates.
 This demonstrates the unequal power dynamics between inmates and prison staff.
 In 2020, federal officer Colin Akparanta pled guilty to sexually abusing inmates in exchange for feminine hygiene products.

 The carceral system still operates on a sex-segregated manner whereby an individual's biologically assigned legal sex dictates where they will be placed in the facility.
 There's little regard for differential experiences according to sexual orientation, gender identity, or gender expression.
 Given that menstruation is often assumed to be a process largely experienced by women, access to menstrual products for transgender and non-binary is far worse and often non-existent.
 This intersects with the denial and misgendering of trans and non-binary identities in the carceral system.

 In the 2018, The First Step Act was passed in the USA.
 This legislation states that all federal prisons should make tampons and sanitary products available free of charge.